JayJaewonYoo/CSC420_Project/README.md

 The full pipeline required to inpaint videos can be found in `inpainting_integration.py`.

-There are four classes present in the file used in the pipeline:
+There are four main classes:

 1. `PedestrianDetector()`; the basis of the human detection algorithm that provides a masking matrix indicating target regions to be inpainted
 2. `InpaintAlgorithm()`; the basis of the inpainting algorithm that inpaints target regions given an image